 Examples: sardines, salmon, eggs or bacon with avocado, sautéed kale or spinach or a 180 smoothie with quality protein, healthy fats and fiber.
 Try my Reduce Sugar Cravings Raspberry Smoothie or Green Gut Loving High Protein Breakfast Smoothie.

 Obviously we can not ignore the power of suggestion and influence through marketing and media which can impact the way we crave and what foods we reach for.
-For more on this visit.
+For more on this visit this link here.